UltraVisual/generator-requirejs-mocha-karma/readme.md

 # Requirejs / Mocha / Karma Generator

 ## Requirements
 To use this generator you will need to have Yeoman, Node.js and NPM installed.
-You can do so through Homebrew.
+You can do so through Homebrew on a Mac or manually on a PC/Linux.

 	brew install node
 	sudo npm install -g yeoman

 ## Usage

-Create a directory with the name you want the plugin to be called and change in to it.
+Create a directory with the name you want the project to be called and cd in to it.

 	mkdir foobar
 	cd foobar